Sugar High Productions

 Cirque du Solittle

 Born out of the frustrating advice by funding bodies to ‘downscale’ to stand a chance of touring support, the proud and uncompromising Cirque du Solittle has the solution!
 Squeeze a full-size circus into a tent (the Not-Very-Big-Top), that fits in the boot of a car!
 Unable to shrink the performers and their props, the show becomes a hilarious parody of a struggling but passionate show and what they must do to survive under the current government.
 This circus is serious about touring!
-An all-ages show of approx 30 mins, has it’s own venue (!) and a cast/crew of 6.
-And a small lion called Brian
+An all-ages show of approx 30 mins, has it’s own venue (!) and a cast/crew of 3 plus guest acts.
+And a small lion called Brian.

 The Ruby Princess - an infectious tale